 Seeing a therapist is a healthy form of self care when life’s problems, emotions, losses and conflicts feel overwhelming.
 Even therapists need to see therapists!
 Therapy is a safe, non-judgmental place to discuss important issues with someone who has specialized training, knowledge, and experience.
 Over the years, I have had the opportunity to work with many amazing people facing hardship and adversity in their lives, and I truly enjoy collaborating with my client’s through this process.
 We all possess intrinsic resilience and strength to overcome adversity, but sometimes life’s challenges require us to get extra help and support.

-While I have received training in many treatment approaches over the years, my approach really began to evolve after attending the basic training in Eye Movement Desensitization and Reprocessing therapy (EMDR) in 2015.
+While I have received training in many treatment approaches over the years, my approach really began to evolve after completing training in Eye Movement and Desensitization Reprocessing Therapy (EMDR) in 2015.

 Through this work, I am continually inspired by the resiliency of the human spirit, and the power within each of us to move towards healing and growth.

 The goal of EMDR is to identify and treat underlying causes of a person’s distress, rather than just learning to manage or tolerate one’s symptoms.
 For more detailed information, visit the EMDR International Association (EMDRIA.org) website.
 In addition to my training in EMDR therapy, I continue utilize and to draw from indispensable concepts and tools I gained through training in Cognitive Behavioral therapy (CBT), Mindfulness Based cognitive therapy, and Dialectical Behavioral therapy (DBT).

 I came to social work after receiving an undergraduate degree in Spanish language.
 I spent my Junior year abroad and developed a love of travel and experiencing new cultures, food, art and music.
 I attended the University of Texas at Arlington to complete a Master’s of Science in Social Work (MSSW) with a focus in Direct Practice and Me